conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 ### Building OpenCV

 OpenCV uses [CMake](https://cmake.org/), therefore our [recipe](https://github.com/conan-community/conan-opencv/blob/release/4.0.1/conanfile.py) uses [CMake build helper](https://docs.conan.io/en/latest/reference/build_helpers/cmake.html#cmake-reference).
-The process to build CMake-based project is typical for many recipes, and OpenCV is not an exception here.
+The process to build a CMake-based project is typical for many recipes, and OpenCV is not an exception here.

-First step is to configure CMake:
+The first step is to configure CMake:

 {% highlight python %}